Aug 16th - 31st: Back to Taos Post Right Hip Surgeries

 PT: I’m so happy to be going to PT twice a week — I really love the team there.
 Even though I can’t do much yet due to my many restrictions, they want me to come in to practice the few safe things I can do, some of which they’d prefer I not attempt at home until I’m stronger and more stable.
 They also add gentle tissue work, and as the head PT put it: “I just wouldn’t be comfortable with you being away for so long.”
 That sure made me feel seen and cared for.
 It’s such a relief to feel heard here, especially since I’m struggling with that at some of my other providers’ offices.

 Pain Management: Wow.
-I’ve never had such a hard time managing pain at home.
-This feels like the most difficult pain I’ve ever had to navigate outside of a hospital.
+I’ve never had such a hard time managing pain.
+This feels like the most difficult pain I’ve ever had to navigate outside of a hospital, honestly maybe ever.
 After the accident, at my worst moments, I was in the hospital under 24/7 care.
 Now we’re trying to handle extreme pain levels and intense restrictions at home.

 This has stirred up shame and “shoulds” — negative self-talk that I’m grateful to snap out of with the help of people who see and hear me.
-My pain keeps shifting in quality and location, sometimes subtly, sometimes drastically, but the level hasn’t decreased.
+My pain keeps shifting in quality and location throughout each day, sometimes subtly, sometimes drastically, but the level hasn’t decreased.
 That part is scary.

 Advocacy: My transition home has brought quality-of-care concerns and so much mental/emotional labor in figuring out how to handle them.
 There are many moving parts to coordinate, and I deserve attentive, safe care where I won’t fall through the cracks.